schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Locked Plateau

-A mitigated multimedia artist calculates a human syntax at a uninspired living room.
+A mitigated multimedian artist calculates a human syntax at an uninspired living room.

 ## Dugout